What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-In Sect.~\ref{2017-b-ffl} we shall first study the ``firefly case'' with just two contexts intertwined in one atom; then, in Sect.~\ref{2017-b-kcbsi}, proceed to the pentagon configuration with five contexts intertwined cyclically, then, in Sect.~\ref{2017-b-speckerbug}, paste two such pentagon logics to form a cat's cradle (or, by another term, Specker's bug) logic; and finally, in Sect.~\ref{2017-b-bugscombino}, connect two Specker bugs to arrive at a logic which has a so ``meagre'' set of states that it can no longer separate two atoms.
-As pointed out already by Kochen and Specker~\cite[p.~70,]{kochen1} this is no longer imbeddable into some Boolean algebra.
-It thus cannot be represented by a partition logic; and thus has neither any generalized urn and finite automata models nor classical probabilities separating different events.
-The case of logics allowing no two valued states will be covered consecutively.
+In Section~\ref{2017-b-ffl} we shall first study the ``firefly case'' with just two contexts intertwined in one atom; then, in Section~\ref{2017-b-kcbsi}, proceed to the pentagon configuration with five contexts intertwined cyclically, then, in Section~\ref{2017-b-speckerbug}, paste two such pentagon logics to form a cat's cradle (or, by another term, Specker's bug) logic; and finally, in Section~\ref{2017-b-bugscombino}, connect two Specker bugs to arrive at a logic which has a so ``meager'' set of states that it can no longer separate two atoms.
+As pointed out already by Kochen and Specker~(p.~70, Theorem~0 in \cite{kochen1}) this is no longer embeddable into some Boolean algebra.
+It thus cannot be represented by a partition logic, and thus has neither any generalized urn and finite automata models nor classical probabilities separating different events.
+The case of logics allowing no two-valued states will be covered consecutively.